Neuriflux

 ChatbotsNeuriflux Editorial

-!Article illustration: Claude Mythos: Anthropic's Next Model Leaked — Everything Confirmed in April 2026
+Neuriflux summary: Claude Mythos: Anthropic's Next Model Leaked - Everything Confirmed in April 2026 — the difference comes down to reliability, memory, reasoning quality, and integration into daily workflows.

 The leak that shook the AI industry